-Are you wondering how to write a scholarship essay that impresses the admissions coordinator?
+Are you wondering how to write a scholarship essay that impresses the admissions coordinator, and how can I write my papers?
 Then you should read this article carefully.

 The essay is often an essential component of applying for scholarships because it gives admissions coordinators a sense of who you are and commitment to your goals.